All Episodes

 Don't let anyone silence your voice.

-Anybody heard Monica Lewisky?
+Anybody heard Monica Lewiski?

-Life's pretty much destroyed by Bill Clinton.
+I mean, her life's pretty much destroyed by Bill Clinton.

 And all the other Kathleen Willie, I mean, the list is fairly long.

-Here is Juanita Broderick, by the way, this is Dateline NBC from February 24th, 1999.
+This is Dateline NBC from February 24th, 1999.

-Lisa Myers interviewing Juanita Broderick as a former nursing home administrator about her allegation that President Bill Clinton had raped her years earlier.
+Lisa Myers, interviewing Juanita Broderick as a former nursing home administrator, about her allegation that President Bill Clinton had raped her years earlier.

-Lisa Myers asks, had you that morning or any other time given Bill Clinton any reason to believe you might be receptive.
+Lisa Myers asks, had you that morning or any other time given Bill Clinton any reason to believe you might be receptive?

-Lisa Myers follows up and asks, well, then what happened?
+After Broderick says no, none whatsoever, Lisa Myers follows up and asks, well, then what happened?

 And he tries to kiss me again.